V-Sekai/manuals/decisions/20240613-modifying-the-mesh-transformer-for-quads.md

-# Proposed: Modify the Mesh Transformer for Quads
+# Draft: Modify the Mesh Transformer for Quads

 ## The Context